Plastic Surgery Registries Network

 The NBIR is a prospective, non-interventional, population-based, outcomes and safety surveillance registry and quality improvement initiative, developed by The PSF in collaboration with the FDA and breast implant manufacturers.
 The NBIR collects clinical, procedural and outcomes data at the time of operation and any subsequent reoperations for all US patients receiving breast implants.
 Plastic Surgeons that enter data into the NBIR will be able to compare their practice performance and outcomes to the registry aggregate.

-General Registry for Autologous Fat Transfer (GRAFT) is a US based, nationwide registry that prospectively collects data on procedures and outcomes of fat grafting performed for all aesthetic and reconstructive surgical procedures.
-Data collected in GRAFT will provide insight into safety and efficacy of these procedures and help establish best practice guidelines, that will have a broad impact on the plastic surgery community.
-All board certified plastic surgeons can enter and track fat grafting procedures performed to any area of the body by participating in GRAFT.
+General Registry for Autologous Fat Transfer (GRAFT) is a web-accessible database that prospectively collects data on procedures and outcomes of fat grafting performed for all aesthetic and reconstructive surgical procedures.
+Data collected in GRAFT will provide insight into safety and efficacy of these procedures and help practices benchmark themselves against aggregate data in the registry.
+Data collected in GRAFT would help establish best practice guidelines, that will have a broad impact on the plastic surgery community.
+All board certified plastic surgeons within US, and ASPS members in Brazil and Canada can enter and track fat grafting procedures performed to any area of the body by participating in GRAFT.

-Tracking Operations & Outcomes for Plastic Surgeons (TOPS) is a HIPAA compliant, secure and confidential national database of plastic surgery procedures and outcomes.
+Tracking Operations and Outcomes for Plastic Surgeons (TOPS) is a national database of plastic surgery procedures and outcomes.
 Launched in 2002, this evidence-based tool provides the ability to efficiently follow patients over time and was designed to assist plastic surgeons with clinical decision making and practice improvement by identifying clinical strengths and areas needing improvement on an individual level with national benchmarking.
-TOPS contains over 1.5 million plastic surgery procedures with more than 14 years in clinical use.
+TOPS contains over 1.6 million plastic surgery procedures with more than 20 years in clinical use.
 All ASPS members and candidates for membership who practice in the US are encouraged to participate in the TOPS program.